 Students who are receiving financial assistance through a governmental program not authorized under the 1965 HEA.

 6-I.M.
 ADDITIONAL EXCLUSIONS FROM ANNUAL INCOME

-Other exclusions contained in 24 CFR 5.609(c) and updated by FR Notice 5/20/14 that have not been discussed earlier in this chapter include the following:
+Other exclusions contained in 24 CFR 5.609(c) that have not been discussed earlier in this chapter include the following: